Below is our categorized list of things to do around the Center Lovell Area. Enjoy!

 ● Ebenezer’s Pub & Restaurant – 5 minutes drive, 2.4 miles away.
 A destination, must-go-to place.
 Rated the number one beer bar in American and the world for the last five years in a row by Beer Advocate Magazine.
 Featuring 35 Belgian beers on tap and over 700 well kept bottles—including their very own award-winning Black Albert.
 (All of their micro-brews are excellent in my opinion).
 Nice people, fantastic beer great food and service.
 We strongly suggest making a reservation at least 1 day advance.
 They don’t accept same-day reservations after 4pm, the day of.
 Call for off-season hours.
 Contact: GPS: 44 Allen Road, Lovell, ME 04051; Ebenezer’s Restaurant & Pub / 207-925-3200.

 ● Rosie’s Lovell Village Store & Diner – 5 minutes drive 4 miles.
-Rosie’s for an excellent breakfast (served all day), lunch or a quick snack for a true back-in-time, wonderful local experience.
-Don’t forget to order some pie to go.
+Rosie’s for an excellent breakfast (served all day), lunch or a quick snack for a true nostalgic old-school diner experience.
+It is an authentic ‘vintage’ diner and convenience store, with friendly locals and great budget friendly food (delicious all American homemade pies too).
+All round Wonderful local experience.
+Don’t forget to get a six pack of beer, chips and some homemade pie to go.
 Contact: GPS – 234 Main St, Lovell, ME04051; 207-925-1255.

 ● The Old Saco Pub & Restaurant — 11 minutes, 6 miles.
 A charming place operated by innkeeper couple Sandi and Pete.
 They feature excellent gourmet meals at a great value; the menu is every changing, with inspiration coming from the freshest produce available via the neighboring farms.
 Restaurant hours: Friday & Saturday, 5pm – 8pm.
 Reservations are recommended.
 Pub hours: The Pub is open to in-house guests all week long.
 No food is available at the pub, only beverages.
 The Pub is only open to the public on Friday & Saturday evenings during restaurant hours, and their during driving range hours.
 Dinner is seasonal.
 Please call to inquire.
 125 Old Saco Lane, Fryeburg, ME 04037/ Old Saco Inn / 207 925 3737.